nwcol/hybrid-zones/readme.md

 can be transformed into `msprime` pedigrees for coalescent simulation.

-There are various models of assortative mate selection and spatially variant fitness to allow the simulation of sundry biological scenarios.
+There are various models of assortative mate selection and spatially variant fitness to allow the simulation of various biological scenarios.

 ### Setup